Greenbelt–Glenmont Line: History

-Discontinuation of service

 During WMATA's Fiscal Year of 2008, it was proposed to eliminate the Greenbelt–Glenmont Line.
 Montgomery County expressed interest in discontinuing the line and reinvesting resources to improve overcrowding, service reliability and provide additional service on the Z line routes that serves the Route 29 corridor.

 At the time of the proposals, route C7 and C9 have been an underperformer in Maryland since September 2000.
 Service only ran during Weekday Peak Hour periods every 27–37 minutes averaging 330 per day on 24 trips, or an average of 14 passengers per revenue trip with the system average is 32 passengers per revenue trip.
 The line also runs on 96% of already existing routes.

 On June 28, 2009, the Greenbelt–Glenmont Line was eliminated due to low productivity and replaced by various routes.

 Route C7's routing between the Greenbelt station and intersection of Sunnyside Avenue & Tucker Road in Beltsville, was taken over by routes 87, 89 & 89M.
 Service between the intersection of Rhode Island Avenue & Baltimore Avenue & the Centerpark Office Park in Beltsville, was fully taken over by route 86.
 Service along the intersection of Beltsville Drive & Powder Mill Road in Calverton & intersection of Broadbirch Drive & Plum Orchard Drive in Westfarm, were fully taken over by both routes R2 & R5.
 Service between the intersection of Calverton Boulevard & Galway Drive in Calverton, MD & the intersection of Tech Road & Columbia Pike in Fairland, was replaced by route Z6.
-There was no replacement Metrobus service provided along Tucker Road & Ewing Road, or between Calverton Boulevard & Beltsville Drive which C7 operated on.
+There was no replacement Metrobus service provided along Tucker Road & Ewing Road, or between Calverton Boulevard & Beltsville Drive Westbound which C7 operated on.

 Route C9's routing between the Greenbelt station and intersection of Baltimore Avenue & Greenbelt Road, were taken over by routes 81 & C2.
 Service between Baltimore Avenue and the Cherry Hill Park Campground, via the Seven Springs Village Apartment Complex, were replaced by routes 81, 83, and 86.
 Routes R2 & R5 replaced route C9 service between the intersections of Powder Mill Road & Broadbirch Drive eastbound only.
 No replacement Metrobus service was provided on Cherry Hill Road between the Cherry Hill Park Campground and intersection of Powder Mill Road, between Cherry Hill Road between the intersections of Broadbirch Drive & Old Columbia Pike, or between the intersections of Powder Mill Road & Broadbirch Drive Westbound.

 Service between the intersection of Randolph Road & Old Columbia Pike and intersection of Randolph Road & New Hampshire Avenue in Colesville, was replaced by Montgomery County Ride On Route 10.
 The remaining segment of route C7 & C9 routing between the intersection of Randolph Road & New Hampshire Avenue & and Glenmont station, was taken over by route C8.

+The C7 and C9 routes were partially replicated and reincarnated during WMATA's Better Bus Redesign in 2025, with new Routes M42 and M44 operating closely to the C7 (Route M44 between Hyattsville Crossing station and Beltsville Drive) and C9 (Route M42 between College Park–University of Maryland station and White Oak Medical Center, with both routes terminating at North Bethesda station.